Ferrexpo (LON:FXPO) Stock Price Up 8.1% – Should You Buy?

-Separately, Peel Hunt reissued a “hold” rating and set a GBX 53 price target on shares of Ferrexpo in a research report on Monday, November 10th.
-One research analyst has rated the stock with a Hold rating, According to MarketBeat, the company currently has an average rating of “Hold” and a consensus target price of GBX 53.
+Separately, Peel Hunt reaffirmed a “hold” rating and issued a GBX 53 price target on shares of Ferrexpo in a research report on Monday, November 10th.
+One analyst has rated the stock with a Hold rating, According to MarketBeat, Ferrexpo has a consensus rating of “Hold” and an average target price of GBX 53.

 About Ferrexpo